 Polaris.
 This is our go-to romantic restaurant.
 Delicious food with gorgeous views of the city from the spinning blue dome.
-For a special occasion, make a reservation at Hyatt Regency - and reserve the corner suite.

 The Cloister at Sea Island.
 This Forbes Five-Star and AAA Five-Diamond Resort range from guest rooms, to suites and private cottages.
 Uber romance and luxury on the beach!

 Cooking Classes in Atlanta - With multiple locations around the city and hundreds of classes.
 Here are our favorite places for cooking classes.
 (We like the one near Krog Street, so you can wander and explore right before or after)